coinkite/BBQr/BBQr.md

 included, and they are not needed since the `wbits` value is fixed.
 The compression level should typically be set to maximum compression effort (9) but the fixed `wbits` value limits this somewhat.
-We limit `wbits` to this value because it defines the amount of memory the decoder will need to decompress the data.
+We restrict `wbits` to this value because it defines the amount of memory the decoder will need to decompress the data.
 The entire file must be compressed as a whole before splitting and encoding into the individual QR codes.
 Receivers will need